AI is Here to Stay: Recap of Customer Contact Week 2018

 - Chatbots for customer service are HUGE.
 The problem is that people aren’t thinking holistically about it.
 Natural language chatbots are only being associated with digital channels, instead of thinking about true omnichannel.
 It is getting lost that in order to offer a full customer experience, you also need to incorporate voice “bots” as well.

 Q: What was most interesting to attendees?

 A: In many of the conversations I had, people seemed to be surprised at what kinds of calls and processes AI could actually automate.
 With all the noise in the marketplace, what’s real and what’s not is a big challenge for people to figure out.
 Many attendees would describe their top call drivers without realizing that these inquiries would actually be perfect for automation.
 As soon as we started down that path, people become really interested and engaged.

 Q: What makes CCW a valuable event to attend?

 A: I think it helps attendees through the education process.
-As I mentioned, there is a huge amount of noise in the market, especially around AI, so these types of events give you a chance to evaluate the vendors in a face-to-face environment.
+As I mentioned, there is a huge amount of noise in the market, especially around AI-powered customer service and virtual agents, so these types of events give you a chance to evaluate the vendors in a face-to-face environment.
 They also give you a chance to network with peers to discuss similar issues you might be facing.
 In fact, one of the best parts of the event this year was the “Meet the Customer” program, where vendors brought their own clients to talk with other attendees.
 Sure, it was nice for us to show off a client; but as an attendee, what a great chance to learn from colleagues who have faced challenges and found innovative solutions to them.
 This is what I love about events like this—the chance to share ideas and learn from one another.

 Q: What would you recommend for people interested in going to CCW?